smasse/Serge-Masse/How-to-chat-with-dolphins.md

 ### 1.6.
 Optional special waterproof tablet (more expensive)

 ### 1.7.
-Test the equipment:
+Test the equipment, Test your session plan:

-- Test in air: two devices, and one device with self-test mode
+- Test in air: two devices, or one device with self-test mode
+	- Two devices are excellent for having one simulating a dolphin; this allows for testing your session design and different strategies within the limitations of the app.

 - Test with tablet in air with hydrophones (in water)

-- Test in water
+- Test in water: tablet and hydrophones in water
+	- all in one bag
+ 	- or using more difficult cable connections or wifi connections (wifi is not great in water and cables cause water leaks)

 - Test your initial predefined whistles